The Third Temple

 Alex Polyak, The Bible Fulfilled 12/1/23

 [1] Dispensationalism is the theological view founded in the 1800s by John Nelson Darby.
 It holds that God has two distinct people, Israel (the physical descendants of Abraham) and Christians (primarily Gentiles).
 Because Israel had rejected her Messiah two thousand years ago, God postponed the arrival of the kingdom of God.
 Since that time, God has been drawing people–primarily Gentiles–to himself through the church.
 But one day God will “rapture” (remove) the church from planet earth and get back to dealing with Israel.
 Despite its popularity among evangelicals, dispensationalism opposes the clear teachings of Scripture in many ways.
 For example, the Bible says nothing about a postponement of the kingdom.
 In fact, it says the exact opposite, that the kingdom came in the first century (Matt.
 3:2, 4:17, 16:28).
 Furthermore, Jesus broke down the middle wall of partition between Jews and Gentiles, creating one new man (Eph.
 2:11–16, Gal.
 3:28).
 As the olive tree illustration clearly shows, today God has only one people, consisting of Jews and Gentiles (Rom.
 11:11–25).
-The dispensational view of the rapture is, likewise, unbiblical (see my book The End Is Here, available summer 2024).
+The dispensational view of the rapture is, likewise, unbiblical (see my book The End Is Here).

 [2]There are different views as to which decree Daniel is referring to.
 Some say it refers to Cyrus’s decree in 538 BC that allowed the Jews to go back to Jerusalem (2 Chron.
 36:23, Ezra 1:1–4).
 Others say it refers to Artaxerxes’s decree in 458 BC to rebuild Jerusalem (Ezra 7:11–28).
 Still others say it refers to Artaxerxes’s decree in 444 BC (Nehemiah 1).